Skalar/s3_storer/README.md

   "urls": {
     "thumb": null,
     "monitor": {
-      "s3": "Some message from s3 when we tried to upload this file" }
+      "s3": "Some message or object(!) from s3 when we tried to upload this file" }
   }
 }